TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 sum (x:xs) = x + (sum xs)

 product :: [Int] -> Int
-product [] = 1 -- The sturcuture forces this choice as other wise, the product of full lists may become incorrect. product (x:xs) = x * (product xs)
+product [] = 1 -- The structure forces this choice as other wise, the product of full lists may become incorrect. product (x:xs) = x * (product xs)

 or :: [Bool] -> Bool